barklyprotects/homebrew-barkly/projects/base/README.md

 They have been migrated to work for both bash and zsh.
 These should be sourced by the user in dotfiles.

-For these to work users must source ~/.env
+For these to work users must source ~/.env in their own zsh or bash configs.